 The labor force is now swollen by a disproportionate number of young adults born during the post World War II baby boom.
 In 1974, more than 2.5 million young people between the ages of 16 and 24, half of all unemployed, were seeking work and unable to find it.
 Among black teenagers the unemployment rate is more than five times the national average.
 These young unskilled workers seeking employment are located disproportionately in our central cities.
-As industries providing jobs for unskilled labor have increasingly deserted the central cities of the Northcentral and Northeastern states, the problem of unemployment in those areas has become even more serious.
+As industries providing jobs for unskilled labor have increasingly deserted the central cities of the North Central and Northeastern States, the problem of unemployment in those areas has become even more serious.

-years, the problem of unemployment among these entry level workers will diminish.
+As the growth in the labor force tapers off in coming years, the problem of unemployment among these entry level workers will diminish.
 In the interim, new ways should be developed to mitigate the costs this problem imposes on our urban centers.
-The magnitude of federal spending on employment and training in general and on youth employment in particular (for example, over \$1.2 billion in CETA programs serving youth) attests to the recognition this problem is receiving, but several new avenues of experimentation should be explored.
+The magnitude of Federal spending on employment and training in general and on youth employment in particular (for example, over \$1.2 billion in CETA programs serving youth) attests to the recognition this problem is receiving, but several new avenues of experimentation should be explored.

-First, the Department of Labor's current demonstration of the use of relocaton information and assistance as an adjunct to job training should be carefully evaluated to determine its impact on high unemployment areas and expanded if justified by the results.
+First, the Department of Labor's current demonstration of the use of relocation information and assistance as an adjunct to job training should be carefully evaluated to determine its impact on high unemployment areas and expanded if justified by the results.